Rolling Stones drummer Charlie Watts dies at age 80

 8 of12 FILE - Members of the Rolling Stones, from left, Charlie Watts, Ron Wood, Keith Richards, and Mick Jagger appear at a party celebrating the opening of their film "Let's Spend The Night Together," in New York on Jan.
 18, 1983.
 Watts' publicist, Bernard Doherty, said Watts passed away peacefully in a London hospital surrounded by his family on Tuesday, Aug.
 24, 2021.
 He was 80.
 Carlos Rene Perez/AP Show More Show Less

-9 of12 FILE - Members of the Rolling Stones, from left, drummer Charlie Watts, guitarist Ron Wood, singer Mick Jagger, and guitarist Keith Richards. pose for photographers after arriving for a Super Bowl news conference in Detroit on Feb.
-2, 2006.
+9 of12 FILE - Charlie Watts of The Rolling Stones arrives at the Phoenix Concert Theater in Toronto on Aug.
+10, 2005.
 Watts' publicist, Bernard Doherty, said Watts passed away peacefully in a London hospital surrounded by his family on Tuesday, Aug.
 24, 2021.
 He was 80.
-The Rolling Stones were the halftime entertainment at Super Bowl XL foorball game between Pittsburgh Steelers and the Seattle Seahawks.
-Michael Conroy/AP Show More Show Less
+(Aaron Harris/The Canadian Press via AP, File) Aaron Harris/AP Show More Show Less

 10 of12 FILE - The Rolling Stones drummer and horse breeder Charlie Watts toasts with champagne after his horse won a race at the Sluzewiec horse racing track in Warsaw on May 25, 2002.
 Watts' publicist, Bernard Doherty, said Watts passed away peacefully in a London hospital surrounded by his family on Tuesday, Aug.
 24, 2021.
 He was 80.
 Alik Keplicz/AP Show More Show Less